Estimating flow fields with Reduced Order Models: Introduction

 \section{Introduction}

-Monitoring the state, e.g., spatial and temporal velocity and pressure fields, of hydraulic machines in realtime is a very demanding task~\citep[see, e.g.,][]{Hayase2015}.
+Monitoring the state, i.e., the spatial and temporal velocity and pressure fields, of hydraulic machines such as centrifugal pumps in realtime is a very demanding task~(see, e.g., \citep{Hayase2015}).
 Reduced order models (ROMs) can provide the same spatial and temporal resolution as computational fluid dynamics (CFD) simulations at a fraction of their computational effort.
 Consequently, ROMs are an ideal basis for methods for the reconstruction of fluid flow and pressure fields in realtime.
-ROMs constructed with proper orthogonal decomposition (POD) and Galerkin-projection have successfully been applied to numerous problems, for example, to oscillating and circular cylinders and grooved channels~\citep{Liberge2010, Deane1991, Bergmann2008}, to the flow inside of positive replacement pumps~\citep{Gunder2018}, and to diffusion and heat conduction problems~\citep{Berner2017}.
-ROM for pressure fields can be constructed with similar methods as for velocity fields~\citep[see, e.g.,][]{Noack2005, Caiazzo2014, Imran2009}.